kayleyseow/MSJWWBot-2020/README.md

 # MSJWWBot 2020
-**The 2020 version of [Dylan](https://github.com/Dylan102938)'s [winter week bot from 2019](https://github.com/Dylan102938/msjwwBot).** I forked his repository and modified my bots off of his original code.
+**The 2020 version of [Dylan](https://github.com/Dylan102938)'s [winter week bot from 2019](https://github.com/Dylan102938/msjwwBot).** I forked his repository and modified my automation off of his original code.

 ## About
 This repository contains the code for multiple automatic bots for posting the #msjww20 hashtag on Instagram.